tab1-web/faq/docs/signature/faq.md

 ### Deleveling
 - Safe for 10 levels (learn at 35 -> delevelled to 25: won't lose skills)
-- After 11th level, skills may be lost
+- After 11th level, skills get lost
+- Keep in mind with C5 came Death Penalty, making it pretty expensive.
-- No expoff command - delevel by hitting guards
+- No expoff command, delevel by hitting guards

 ## Pets